quarterto/next-article/README.md

 If you're a Mac user you can install libxslt with [Homebrew](http://brew.sh/), just run `brew update && brew install libxslt`.
 If you're into Linux then the libxslt package is also available through Aptitude, Yum, RPM etc.

-### Travis

-We run our builds using Travis's container based infrastructure so pre-installing dependencies with Aptitude is not available to us.
-To get around this we use a `before_script` to [download and compile the library from source](http://docs.travis-ci.com/user/installing-dependencies/#Installing-Projects-from-Source).

 ### Heroku

 We include a precompiled binary for Heroku in this repo.
 Because we don't use [buildpacks](https://devcenter.heroku.com/articles/buildpacks) pre-installing dependencies is not an option.
 Creating a new binary is relatively straightforward - download source, unpack, compile and pack up the result: